IBM/cbomkit/README.md

 design of this plugin allows for potential expansion to support additional languages and cryptographic libraries in future updates.

-### RESTful API

-The CBOMKit API server exposes a RESTful API, with all available endpoints detailed in the OpenAPI specification file (`openapi.yaml`).

-When the server is launched in development mode, it also provides a Swagger UI interface accessible at the `/q/openapi` endpoint, allowing users to interactively explore and test the API.

 ## Contribution Guidelines

 If you'd like to contribute to CBOMkit, please take a look at our